robavospace/lightpaper/README.md

 > **March 29, 2022**

-By Alexander C. Ovabor, Founder, RobavoX | [Email](mailtoa@robavo.xyz)
+By Alexander C. Ovabor, Founder, RobavoX | [Email](mailtoa@robavo.xyz) | Copyright © 2022 Robavo Expeditions, LLC

 **Abstract**:
 Space is an important part of our lives.
 It has the potential to help us improve communication, weather forecasting, and even disaster relief.
 However, space is often seen as a luxury that only developed countries can afford.
 Robavo Space wants to change that.
 We have the ambition to make space more accessible and affordable for African countries.

 This would be a huge step forward for Africa.
 Access to space would allow African countries to conduct their own research, improve their infrastructure, and boost their economies.

-Copyright © 2022 Robavo Expeditions, LLC
+Robavo Space has already started making this dream a reality.

+Africa has a lot of potential, and with Robavo Space's help, it can reach new heights!
+Please support this cause so that all Africans can benefit from the opportunities that space provides

 ***